How to clean cloth diapers - the thing that everyone over researches!

 Gloria Estefan says, turn the beat around, Nicki’s says, turn your wet bags around (or at least inside-out).

-This is something I don’t believe I’ve ever found in my research, but more through trial and error.
+This is something I don’t believe I’ve ever found in my research on how to wash cloth diapers, but more through trial and error.

 Wet Bags trap water, and if you are adding those to your first wash, you are trapping the dirtiest part of your routine.
 EWW!